 Chapter Books vs. Middle Grade and Young Adult

-A middle-grade book is usually anywhere from 20,000 (for a simple middle grade) to 55,000 (for upper middle grade).
+A middle-grade book is usually between 20,000 (for a simple middle grade) and 55,000 (for upper middle grade).

 While a larger word count allows for a much more in-depth story with lots and lots of details, including subplots, and even more than one point of view, there’s a lot to keep track of.